Lalith J. Rao: Singing career

 Rao went back to the Sur Singar Sansad to restart her performance career and became a professional singer after a positive reception.
-She is as adept at singing khyal, dhrupad, dhamar, as well as thumri, tarana and hori.
+She was as adept at singing khyal, dhrupad, dhamar, as well as thumri, tarana and hori.

 Her first concert abroad was in 1981.
-She has performed in France, UK, US and Canada and is a top-grade artiste of All India Radio.
-Rao regularly performs on the Radio and Television.
+She performed in France, UK, US and Canada, and was a top-grade artiste of All India Radio.
+Rao regularly performed on the radio and television.

 Rao was one of the key figures in setting up a trust "Sajan Milap" in the mid-seventies, to popularise the music of her Ustad, who used the pen name "Sajan Piya".
 She was the chief coordinator for the Ford Foundation Archival project at the ITC Sangeet Research Academy from 1989 to 1991.
-Few years later she herself sang for the Ethno-Musicology Department of the University of Washington in Seattle. for them to archive the music of her Agra gharana.
+A few years later she herself sang for the Ethno-Musicology Department of the University of Washington in Seattle for them to archive the music of her Agra gharana.

+Personal life and death

-Rao lives and teaches music in Bangalore.
+Rao lived and taught music in Bangalore.
 Bharathi Prathap, Manohar Patwardhan, Kailash Kulkarni, Pratima Bellave are some of her notable disciples.

+Rao died on 3 June 2026, at the age of 83.